RadioAstronomySoftwareGroup/pyuvdata/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the RASG managers at rasgmanagers@gmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the RASG managers at `rasgmanagers@gmail.com
+<mailto:rasgmanagers@gmail.com>`.
+The list of managers who will receive the
+email is in the [readme](README.md).
+To report an issue involving any of the managers, you can email any subset of the managers directly.

 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The RASG managers are obligated to maintain confidentiality with regard to the reporter of an incident.
-Further details of specific enforcement policies may be posted separately.

-Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.
+Project maintainers or contributors who do not follow or enforce the Code of Conduct in good faith may be temporary or permanently removed from the project team or blocked from RASG repositories, Slack channels or telecons.

 ## Attribution